alazar80/alazar80/README.md

 <!-- END My Github Profile Trophy SECTION -->

-I'm a  Computer Scientist,Software Engineer, System Adminstorator, and Full stack Developer who is currently learning and building as a Software Engnnering student at [ALX](https://alxafrica.com).
-I'm passionate about sharing knowledge, documentation,problem sloving,coding,web engineering, researching and others.
+I'm a Computer Scientist, Software Engineer, System Administrator, and Full Stack Developer.
+I'm passionate about sharing knowledge, documentation, problem solving, coding, web engineering, researching, and more.
+I'm continuously learning and building in the field of Software Engineering.

 ### Glad to see you here! &nbsp;